 This information is used by the Indexer to index data and make it available in the form of events that can be searched immediately.
 If the manner in which the data was indexed is not as per your requirement, you can modify the data pattern and see if the results match your criteria.

-For more information, see Local and remote data collection.
+For more information, see Agent types.

 You can collect data by using one of the following collection mechanisms: